airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 This decoupling introduces a new need for workers to track the orchestrator's, and the job's, state.
 This is done via a shared Cloud Storage store.

-Brief description of how this works,
+Here's a brief description of how this works:

 1. Workers constantly poll the Cloud Storage location for job state.
 2. As an Orchestrator process executes, it writes status marker files to the Cloud Storage location i.e. `NOT_STARTED`, `INITIALIZING`, `RUNNING`, `SUCCESS`, `FAILURE`.